Borr Drilling Limited (BORR): Skating on Thin Ice? We Know the Answer

 BORR’s Market Performance

-After a stumble in the market that brought BORR to its low price for the period of the last 52 weeks, the company was able to rebound, for now settling with 9.81% of gains for the given period.
+After a stumble in the market that brought BORR to its low price for the period of the last 52 weeks, the company was unable to rebound, for now settling with -9.88% of loss for the given period.

 Stock Fundamentals for BORR